g0v-data/g0v-hackmd-archive/notes/amGF_30tRee8tcVVzurTAw.md

 CC-BY g0v contributors

 ## What's this event?
 It is an exchange session with 浩志會 research group from Japan.
-Any members from g0v are welcome!
 We are non-engineers, so please do not expect tech-takeaways:laughing:

 ## Event info